wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * You can add watermarks to the photos.
 * The plugin supports IPTC and EXIF data.
 * Supports addThis: while browsing fullsize images the share url will be updated.
 * Supports WP supercache.
-The cache will be cleared whenever required for wppa+
+The cache will be cleared whenever required for wppa+.
+* Supports Cube Points.
+You can assign points to comments and votes.

 Plugin Admin Features: